weltonfelix/RockPaperScissors/README.md

           * Is disproved by the _Paper_ **(-)**
           * Smashes the _Scissors_ **(+)**
           * ~~Is poisoned by the _Lizard_ **(-)**~~ *(As the computer cannot choose easter egg options, this option is unavailable)*

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/weltonfelix/RockPaperScissors/issues).
+- Make a fork;
+- Create a branck with your feature: `git checkout -b my-feature`;
+- Commit changes: `git commit -m 'feat: My new feature'`;
+- Make a push to your branch: `git push origin my-feature`.

+After merging your receipt request to done, you can delete a branch from yours.

+## Show your support

+Give a ⭐️ if this project helped you!

+## :memo: License

+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) for details.

+---

+Made with ♥ by Welton Felix :wave: [Get in touch!](https://github.com/weltonfelix)